Retirement Retired Life

 kues1/Adobe handyman in yellow jumpsuit with toolbox making thumbs down gesture at work

-One of the best reasons to rent is to eliminate the financial stress that comes with home maintenance issues.
+One of the best reasons to rent is to avoid wasting money on costly home repairs.
 You don’t have to find someone to clean the gutters, reseal the deck, pay for tree maintenance, or replace major household appliances.

 Rather, you just have to call on the property management company or landlord for help.